Upstatement/algolia-connector-wp-plugin/README.md

 ./bin/wp algolia reindex --index="your_index_name"
 ```

-### Pull index configuration (outputs to local JSON file)
+### Pull index configuration (outputs to local JSON files)

-The following command will write your index configuration to JSON file in a directory called `algolia-json` at the root of your project.
+The following command will write your Algolia index configuration to a JSON file called `global_search-settings.json` under a new `algolia-json` folder at the root of your project.

 ```shell
 ./bin/wp algolia pull_config --settings